mrgeyer/classtris/README.md

 Example student list: https://github.com/punkbass/classtris/blob/master/students.txt Example question list: https://github.com/punkbass/classtris/blob/master/questions.txt

+You can add images to the question list by using the HTML tags.
+See the example question list for an example.
+To do more than one line, use the br html tag.
+See the example question list for an example

 ## Que buttons

 To load the next student, press N on the top menu or NEXT above the student's name